 Kathryn Cahoy

-Kate Cahoy co-chairs the firm's Class Actions Litigation Practice Group and serves on the leadership committee for the firm’s Technology Industry Group.
-She defends clients in complex, high-stakes class action disputes and has achieved significant victories across various industries, including technology, entertainment, consumer products, and financial services.
-Kate has also played a key role in developing the firm’s mass arbitration defense practice.
+Kate Cahoy co-chairs the firm’s Class Action Litigation Practice Group and serves on the leadership committee for the firm’s Technology Industry Group.
+A highly skilled litigator, she defends clients in complex, high-stakes class action disputes, securing significant victories across various industries, including technology, entertainment, consumer products, and financial services.
+Kate also plays a key role in the firm’s mass arbitration defense practice.
 She regularly advises companies on the risks associated with mass arbitration and has a proven track record of successfully defending clients against these challenges.

 Leveraging her success in class action litigation and arbitration, Kate helps clients develop strategic and innovative solutions to their most challenging legal issues.
 She has extensive experience litigating cases brought under California’s Section 17200 and other consumer protection, competition, and privacy laws, including the Sherman Act, California Consumer Privacy Act (CCPA), California Invasion of Privacy Act (CIPA), Wiretap Act, Stored Communications Act, Children’s Online Privacy Protection Act (COPPA), Video Privacy Protection Act (VPPA), along with common law and constitutional rights of privacy, among others.